GalBenZvi/dmriprep_analyses/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-qsiprep_analyses could always use more documentation, whether as part of the official qsiprep_analyses docs, in docstrings, or even on the web in blog posts, articles, and such.
+dmriprep_analyses could always use more documentation, whether as part of the official dmriprep_analyses docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/niparser/qsiprep_analyses/issues.
+The best way to send feedback is to file an issue at https://github.com/GalBenZvi/dmriprep_analyses/issues.

 If you are proposing a feature: